(MCTS): Microsoft BizTalk Server 2010 (70-595) Certification Guide book review

 • Chapter 10: Sample Certification Test Questions

-At the end of all chapters, the authors present us with some questions to test our knowledge in a total, if I remember correctly, of 61 questions (and their answers) and I actually believe that this is also a good book for less experienced users to learn some of the platform bases.
+At the end of all chapters, the authors present us with some questions to test our knowledge in total, if I remember correctly, of 61 questions (and their answers), and I actually believe that this is also a good book for less experienced users to learn some of the platform basics.

 However, it doesn’t mean that reading this book will automatically guarantee that you pass the exam!
-The authors of this book, and also I, recommend different ways to study for this exam, like reading, see webcasts, do labs, and so on.
+The authors of this book, and I, recommend different ways to study for this exam, like reading, watching webcasts, doing labs, and so on.

-Therefore summarizing: The 8 first chapters will cover pretty much all technical skills which are measures in the exam; and the last two chapters give us a bunch of BizTalk training resources references like virtual labs, tutorials, training kits, virtual machine… and a sample certification test.
-So this book has (almost) everything you need to know in order to pass the exam and if we join the several resources mentioned in chapter 9 (and much more that are available online) I am sure that you will pass this exam.
+Therefore, summarizing: The 8 first chapters will cover pretty much all technical skills that are measured in the exam; and the last two chapters give us a bunch of BizTalk training resources, references like virtual labs, tutorials, training kits, virtual machine… and a sample certification test.
+So this book has (almost) everything you need to know in order to pass the exam, and if we join the several resources mentioned in chapter 9 (and many more that are available online), I am sure that you will pass this exam.

-The book is available through Amazon and PACKT is self, so go to either of one and order it!
+The book is available through Amazon, and PACKT is self-published, so go to either one and order it!

-And best of luck for those who are preparing to take this certification.
+And best of luck to those who are preparing to take this certification.

 Author: Sandro Pereira